alphagov/govuk-design-system/src/patterns/national-insurance-numbers/index.md

 - avoid using ‘AB 12 34 56 C’ as an example because it belongs to a real person and use ‘QQ 12 34 56 C’ instead
 - set the `spellcheck` attribute to `false` so that browsers do not spellcheck the National Insurance number

-{{ example({group: "patterns", item: "national-insurance-numbers", example: "default", html: true, nunjucks: true, open: true, size: "s", titleSuffix: "second"}) }}
+{{ example({ group: "patterns", item: "national-insurance-numbers", example: "default", html: true, nunjucks: true, open: true, size: "s", titleSuffix: "second" }) }}

 ### Error messages

 Error messages should be styled like this:

-{{ example({group: "patterns", item: "national-insurance-numbers", example: "error", html: true, nunjucks: true, open: true, size: "s"}) }}
+{{ example({ group: "patterns", item: "national-insurance-numbers", example: "error", html: true, nunjucks: true, open: true, size: "s" }) }}

 Make sure errors follow the guidance in [error message](/components/error-message/) and have specific error messages for specific error states.